 Heartworm Prevention for Dogs

 Dogs are especially prone to contracting heartworm—a worm that, when infected, lives in the heart of your dog.
-Heartworm can be transmitted from mosquitos or other dogs who have already contracted the illness.
+Heartworms are transmitted by mosquitos.
 Once the larvae has grown into adult worms, they can cause serious heart disease and respiratory problems in your dog.
 At Giles County Animal Hospital, our veterinarians recommend the use of a year-round heartworm and parasite preventative—this can be taken orally or absorbed through your dog’s skin.

 Canine Wellness at Giles County Animal Hospital includes:

 - Allergies and Dermatology

 - Comprehensive Wellness Exams